elben/neblen/Ideas.markdown

 data Tree a = Branch (Tree a) (Tree a)
             | Leaf a

-This is just a type alias
-(data-type Name String)

 Maybe : * -> *
 (data-type (Maybe a)
   (Just a)